GNOME/librsvg/SECURITY.md

+# Reporting security bugs

+Please mail the maintainer at federico@gnome.org.
+You can use the GPG public key from https://viruta.org/docs/fmq-gpg.asc to send encrypted mail.

 # Librsvg releases with security fixes

+Librsvg releases have a version number like major.minor.micro.
 Note that releases with an odd minor number (e.g. 2.47.x since 47 is odd) are considered development releases and should not be used in production systems.

 The following list is only for stable release streams, where the minor number is even (e.g. 2.50.x).